Why This Matters

 The Current Crisis in Education

-According to a study in 2013 by the Organization for Economic Cooperation and Development (OECD) (citiation needed re: New York Times?), youth and adults in the United States are far behind in proficiency areas such as literacy, mathematics, and problem solving in technology-rich environments.
+According to a study in 2013 by the Organization for Economic Cooperation and Development (OECD), youth and adults in the United States are far behind in proficiency areas such as literacy, mathematics, and problem solving in technology-rich environments.
 The study found that among 16 – 24 year olds in 20 countries, the US ranked:

 - Second to last in average literacy rates

 - Last in average proficiency in basic mathematics

 Among 16 – 64 year olds the United States ranked: